Thousands of reasons why you should consider employing a trainee in Construction

 Are there financial incentives available to the employer to assist with the training and employment costs?

 Yes!
 Remember the thousands of reasons to employ a construction trainee?
-How about $8000.00 worth of reasons.
+How about $7,000.00 worth of reasons.
 Thanks to the Construction Training Fund, employing a trainee is very cost effective.
-Employers can receive up to $8000.00 over the 12-month traineeship to help in off-setting any costs to business.
-A typical metropolitan construction trainee would attract $5000.00!
-A scaffolding trainee can attract up to $12,000.00 with a typical metropolitan scaffolding trainee attracting $9,000.00.
-Also, don’t forget to ask your financial expert about the payroll tax exemption also attached to your trainee!
+Employers can receive up to $7,000.00 over the 12-month traineeship to help in off-setting any costs to business.
+A typical metropolitan construction trainee would attract $4,000.00!
+A scaffolding trainee can also attract up to $7,000.00 with a typical metropolitan scaffolding trainee attracting $4,000.00.
+Also, don’t forget to ask your AASN on trainee signup about Federal incentives including boosting apprentice/traineeship commencements wage subsidy if applicable.

 Ok, so where do I get a trainee from and how do I get them employed as a trainee?